 - Primary Jurisdiction Referrals.

-Parties may initiate confidential mediation prior to filing a formal complaint by submitting a request in writing to the Chief of the Market Disputes Resolution Division, Christopher Killion.
+Parties may initiate confidential mediation prior to filing a formal complaint by submitting a request in writing to the Chief of the Market Disputes Resolution Division, Rosemary McEnery.
 The letter should describe the facts, alleged violation(s) of the Act, and the remedy sought, and it should attach relevant documentary evidence.
 Additionally, a party may include a request for mediation in an informal common carrier complaint (described below).
 Once MDRD receives a mediation request, it typically will forward the request to the opposing party and request a response.
 Parties are encouraged to contact Division staff at (202) 418-7330 to obtain information regarding MDRD's mediation program, options for handling an immediate dispute, and possible election of forum concerns.